-The principal risks in respect of the other Core Principles include:

-E ~ v • L· 3 л

-Issue

-Mitigation

-Counter-party security (Financial Strength)

-A counter-party with which the Company trades may go bankrupt causing loss of invested funds or amounts owing.
+The principal risks in respect of the e other Core Principles include: Risk Issue Mitigation Counter-party security (Financial Strength) A counter-party with which the Company trades may go bankrupt causing loss of invested funds or amounts owing.
 The treasury function has strict controls in respect of the counter-parties with which it deals, including the use of credit ratings and appropriate limits.
-Credit cover arrangements are in place with the electricity suppliers, which would allow recovery of defaulted payments through the price control mechanism, if good debt control practices continue followed.

-Potential flooding and other Recent weather related events. suggest (Operational Excellence and Customer Service) flooding potential incident Α robust maior management plan is in place.
-The Company's critical property plan assesses unit properties most at risk and a flood mitigation plan is in place, including the erection permanent and temporary defences.
+Credit cover arrangements are in place with the electricity suppliers, which would allow recovery of defaulted payments through the price control mechanism, if good debt control practices continue to be followed.
+Potential flooding and other weather related events.
+(Operational Excellence and Customer Service) Recent weather patterns suggest a heightened risk of flooding of 'at risk areas' and the potential for increased occurrence of damage to the overhead network.
+A robust major incident management plan is in place.
+The Company's critical property unit plan assesses those properties most at risk and a flood mitigation plan is in place, including the erection of permanent and temporary

-Recent weather patterns suggest a heightened risk of flooding of 'at risk areas' and the potential for increased occurrence of damage to the overhead network.

-Network risk posed by cables through the Tyne Tunnel (Operational Excellence and Environmental Respect)

-The 66kV fluid-filled cables in the tunnel are aging with increased risk of failure, leading to a requirement for the substantial use of generating units and potential guaranteed standards failures and incentive penalties.

-The Company's Primary Engineering Projects team has iidentified a solution and arrangements to commission the new configuration are due to commence in 2010.
+Electricity Safety Quality and Continuity Regulations 2002 (Employee Commitment and Regulatory Integrity)

+The regulations impose various statutory obligations, noncompliance with which could lead to incidents. prosecution and claims.

+A full site inspection and risk assessment regime is in place designed to ensure compliance.

+defences.